adzialocha/meshpit/README.md

 # that!
 meshpit --topic "me-and-my-friends"

+# Become a bootstrap node so others can connect to each other via the internet!
+#
+# The public key is printed in your terminal when you start "meshpit", copy it
+# and paste it as an argument, for example:
+meshpit --bootstrap

+# Mention someone's bootstrap node so you can find each other via the internet.
+#
 # Your node will automatically try to find others on your local network (using
 # mDNS) but if you want to connect over the internet and find other peers there
 # you need to mention the public key of one other "bootstrap" peer.
-#
-# The public key is printed in your terminal when you start "meshpit", copy it
-# and paste it as an argument, for example:
-meshpit --bootstrap 2a97ed5278e22002d0a0611bb9f77eb5f6ebc50b5fb6975e62f06bcf602d6037
+meshpit --use-bootstrap 2a97ed5278e22002d0a0611bb9f77eb5f6ebc50b5fb6975e62f06bcf602d6037

 # The UDP server (receiving your data) is only reachable from the same computer
 # you're running meshpit on.
 If you want it to be reachable outside of that, you